-- The broker is advertising a business which is not exclusively listed with them.
+The broker is advertising a business that is not exclusively listed with them.
 As a result, the business owner is not fully engaged with the broker and has not provided the information needed by a quality buyer to make an acquisition determination.

-- Broker has not educated client on the current market conditions and/or Seller has unreasonable price expectations.
+Broker has not educated the client on the current market conditions and/or Seller has unreasonable price expectations.

 The Manufacturing Business Buyer’s Bill Of Rights

 These are just a few of the most common complaints we hear.
 There is a better way.
 At Accelerated Manufacturing Brokers we have a Buyer’s Bill of Rights.
 If you’re in the market to buy a manufacturing business, here’s what you can expect.
 The businesses we advertise are always exclusively listed.

 We have a solid working relationship with the Seller; we’ve likely been working with them for months to learn about their business before taking it to market.

 Our clients are ready to sell.
 We’ve vetted them, pushed, prodded and interrogated.
 If they’ve hesitated, we make them wait until they are READY.

 The cash flow information we provide is accurate and can be fully documented.
 If a line item in the SDE chart can’t be proven, it doesn’t make our chart, period.